Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2024</font>

+   * S. Chu, Igor Kliakhandler and A. Kurganov, [On the Gelfand Problem and Viscosity Matrices for Two-Dimensional Hyperbolic Systems of Conservation Laws](./files/Chu_Kliakhandler_Kurganov.pdf), Siberian Electronic Mathematical Reports, 21 (2024), pp. 77-90.

    * S. Chu, A. Kurganov and R. Xin, [A Well-Balanced Fifth-Order A-WENO Scheme Based on Flux Globalization](./files/Chu-Kurganov-Xin_WB_AWENO.pdf), to appear in Beijing Journal of Pure and Applied Mathematics.